 Operating in a controlled environment:

-Many organisations deploy a quality management system to demonstrate compliance with regulatory requirements.
-A QMS can support an organisation operating in a controlled environment in a number of ways:
+Many organizations deploy a quality management system to demonstrate compliance with regulatory requirements.
+A QMS can support an organization operating in a controlled environment in a number of ways:

 - To ensure compliance standards are met, all company documents should conform to QMS processes.

-- This will ensure conformity in staff behaviour when performing their duties, a uniform data recording method, and consistency in staff training.
+- This will ensure conformity in staff behavior when performing their duties, a uniform data recording method, and consistency in staff training.